Ultimate Johnstown Real Estate Investing Guide for 2026

 Mortgage Note Investing

-When a mortgage loan is being paid as agreed, it is thought of as a performing loan.
-Performing loans are a repeating source of cash flow.
-Note investors also buy non-performing loans that they either rework to assist the debtor or foreclose on to purchase the collateral below actual worth.
+Loans that are being paid as agreed are thought of as performing loans.
+Performing notes are a consistent provider of passive income.
+Note investors also buy non-performing loans that they either rework to assist the client or foreclose on to purchase the property below actual worth.

 Foreclosure Rates